But what exactly is autism?

-The World Health Organization summarises the different autism spectrum diagnoses under the term ‘neurodevelopmental disorders’.
+Autism is a congenital deviation of information processing and influences the perception, cognition, and emotions of a person.
+The World Health Organization summarizes the different autism spectrum diagnoses under the term ‘neurodevelopmental disorders’.
 However, the term ‘disorder’ is increasingly replaced by the notion of ‘neurodiversity’.
-This approach recognises that autism isn’t a disease but rather a demographic on a par with ethnicity, gender or sexual orientation.
+This approach recognizes that autism isn’t a disease but rather a demographic on a par with ethnicity, gender, or sexual orientation.
 An autism spectrum diagnosis includes the following criteria:

 - (Qualitative) differences in social interaction